elopezfune/Ride-Hailing-Trip-Analysis/README.md

 ## Data description
 The collected data is available available in the data directory.
-Each object represent a vehicle_interval that contains the following attributes:
+Each object represent a vehicle_interval that contains the following attributes:<br>
     type: can be going_to_pickup, waiting_for_rider or driving_to_destination
     trip_id: uniquely identifies the trip
     duration: how long the interval last, in seconds